devyat009/Python-Coding-Journey/README.md

   This is a repository with some simple programns, that I learned in my course of Systems Development.
   If you want make any change on the code of any file, make a pull request.

+  Guide:

+  Atividade 2 - if, elif, else scripts
+  Atividade 3 - for, in , range, list scripts

 |PT-BR|
   Este é um repositório com alguns programas simples que aprendi no meu curso de Desenvolvimento de Sistemas.
   Se você quiser fazer alguma mudança no código em qualquer arquivo, crie um pull request.

+  Guia:

+  Atividade 2 - if, elif, else scripts
+  Atividade 3 - for, in , range, list scripts